The Mole (American TV series) season 5

 The fifth season of the American version of The Mole began airing on ABC on June 2, 2008, after being pushed back a week by ABC.
 Casting information was announced online.

 After the fourth season in 2004, ABC declined to pick up The Mole, and Stone Stanley Entertainment lost the rights to the show from Belgian company TTTI.
 In August 2007, Scott Stone of Stone & Co.
-Entertainment (the new name for Stone Stanley Entertainment after David Stanley left in 2004) re-secured the rights to the show, and with ABC in January 2008, announced the show's return to U.S. television.
+Entertainment (the new name for Stone Stanley Entertainment after David Stanley left in 2004) re-secured the rights to the show, and with ABC in January 2008, announced the show's return to American television.

-Show Details
+Show details

 The show returned to its original civilian format for the fifth season.
 The winner could win a maximum of $500,000 (compared to $1,000,000 of the first two civilian seasons), and the total offered in all of the missions exceeded $850,000, although the team only earned $420,000.

 Jon Kelley was hired as the new host, and filming began the week of March 23, 2008 in Chile.